prazdevs/pinia-plugin-persistedstate/README.md

 - `beforeRestore: (context) => void` : Hook executed (if set) _before_ restoring the state from localstorage.
 - `afterRestore: (context) => void` : Hook executed (if set) _after_ restoring the state from localstorage.

+>The context exposed to the hooks is the `PiniaPluginContext`, more infos [here](https://pinia.vuejs.org/core-concepts/plugins.html#introduction).

 ```ts
 import { defineStore } from 'pinia'